MajedElwardy/SSV360/README.md

 3- Coded_scenes

-	contains information regarding the coded reference videos and corresponding test videos, and the instructions for the download link of the 120 videos.
+	- Information regarding the coded reference videos and corresponding test videos
+	- The instructions for the download link of the 120 videos.

 ## Citation
 To use the SSV360 dataset in published work, please cite the following papers: